-Every year, new words, terms and concepts emerge, and they are so often repeated that they become trendy.
+Every year, new words, terms and concepts emerge, and they are repeated so often they become trendy.
 Some of these new words and concepts remain and become part of our vocabulary.
-That’s what happened with circular economy, which was born among environmentalists, took over sustainability debates and, today, is part of the economy lexicon.
+That’s what happened with circular economy, which was born among environmentalists, and took over sustainability debates and, today, is part of the economy lexicon.
 As trends become standards, circular economy changes the way large companies and consumers relate to natural resources and products.

 The concept of circular economy appeared in 1989, in an article by British economists and environmentalists David W. Pearce and R. Kerry Turner.
-At the time, they showed that traditional economy did not take recycling into account.
+At the time, they showed that the traditional economy did not take recycling into account.
 This led the environment to a secondary role, being simply considered a waste repository, meaning, mainly a garbage disposal.
 Contrary to traditional and linear economy, whose motto was "to extract, to produce and to discard", the concept of circular economy arose inspired by nature’s cyclic rationale.

 In nature, the remains of fruit consumed by animals decompose and become fertilizer for plants, which regrow and give fruits that, in turn, serve as food for animals again.
 Also known as C2C - cradle to cradle -, the concept of circular economy does not work with the concept of waste.
 After all, everything can be continuously used and reused in a new cycle.
 Indeed, for most proponents of circular economy, a residue is nothing more than raw material displaced.

 For Guilherme Brammer, a material engineer and founder of Boomera, circular economy differs from its linear version because it means that every product must be thought as a whole.
-In addition, this includes reusing the materials that make it up so that they return to the productive cycle.
+In addition, this includes reusing the materials that make up the item so that they return to the productive cycle.
 If, in the past, people lived in ignorance about the environment, today it is no secret that we are facing the exhaustion of natural resources.
 Thus, it no longer makes sense for products to be discarded as waste after being used.
 Brammer claims that, had the circular economy been around longer, some of what is available on the market today would not even be invented.
 "If something cannot be reused, it shouldn’t be created," he says.

 This is, incidentally, one of the properties of circular economy: design without waste.
 According to the Ellen MacArthur Foundation, waste does not exist when product components are designed to continue in the cycle of those same materials.
 That is, the idea of waste does not make sense if the product’s disassembly and reframing are considered by its production time.
 Established in 2010 by the English sailor and record holder Ellen MacArthur, the foundation is one of the most committed entities in promoting the world's circular economy.